 Whichever model you own (and if you're thinking of an upgrade then check out our best Sony mirrorless camera guide), the a6x00 series will offer super image quality, class-leading autofocus and plenty of features.
 But the best a6000 accessories can improve your experience further, whether by giving your camera new abilities or simply by making it easier to get out there and use it.

 The accessories in our list range from the basics that would benefit everyone, including lenses, filters, extra batteries and bags, to speciality items suitable for particular shooting styles — such as a portrait lens, lighting and tripods.

-Because the Sony a6000, a6100, a6300, a6400, a6500, and a6600 all have a similar design, many of the accessories listed here will work across the entire range of cameras.
-So, if you upgrade from one model to another, you won't have to purchase the same add-ons all over again.
+Because the Sony a6000, a6100, a6300, a6400, a6500, and a6600 all have a similar design, many of the accessories listed here will work across the entire range of cameras — which is handy if you upgrade from one model to another.

 What are the best Sony a6000 accessories?

 There's no one "best" Sony a6000 accessory, as this category spans everything from lenses to bags to tripods.